ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 # Task 2.7 Follow the Notebook

-In this task, follow the notebooks and the code provided, as well as all the instructions written in the code.
-You will complete the notebook task once you see the last code cell that will lead you back here to Task 2.8.
+In this task, follow the notebooks and the code provided, as well as all the instructions written in the code. **Execute all code cells there, and all the steps.**.

+You will complete the 2.7 notebook task once you see the last code cell that will lead you back here to Task 2.8.

 ---